rezachu/Kaggle-Home-Credit-Default-Risk/README.md

 # 2. Exploring the DataFrame

 ### Overall EDA flow
-- 1. Explored the dataframe information to get a brief sense about the data type of each column.
+1. Explore the dataframe information to get a brief sense about the data type of each column.
 If the dtype is float64, we could assume the column would be a numerical data; if the dtype is int32, we could assume the data would be a binary flag, count, days and some sort of categorical data presented in number; if the dtype is object, we could assume it is categorical data.

-- 2. Explore the missing value count.
+2. Explore the missing value count.
 If there are some features that have identical number of missing value, I would assume they are correlated.
 If the missing value percentage is over 50%, I would consider to drop the feature and I would make the decision by revealing the feature description (A subjective analysis).

-- 3. Explore the distribution of the features.
+3. Explore the distribution of the features.

-- 4. Do PCA analysis to see if groups of feature are correlated.
+4. Do PCA analysis to see if groups of feature are correlated.
 And if we could use PCA components to replace the correlated feature in order to reduce the dimension.

-- 5. To explore which features need to be standardize, binary encode, label encode or one hot encode.
+5. To explore which features need to be standardize, binary encode, label encode or one hot encode.

 The EDA results can be reviewed from the EDA notebooks.